HELPING HOOF PROGRAM

 4. Community outreach

-The third component of this program would include ongoing community education and workshops for horse owners on caring for horses during tough economic times, what the options are if you find yourself in this situation, connection to other local organizations who can offer assistance, and support and instruction from our team who can help.
-Sometimes, we have found, people need a visit from an experienced person on how to cope and save money while ensuring the best continued care and life for their horse.
+The final component of this program would include ongoing community education and workshops for horse owners on caring for horses during tough economic times, what the options are if you find yourself in this situation, connection to other local organizations who can offer assistance, and support and instruction from our team who.
+Sometimes, we have found, people need advice from an experienced person on how to cope and save money while ensuring the best continued care and life for their horse.